IngredientsMeat12 Best Charcuterie and Cured Meats for Your Board

 Rosette de Lyon

 Rosette de Lyon is a type of saucisson sec that originates from the Lyon region.
 It’s known for its delicate balance of flavors, typically involving garlic, red wine, and sometimes pistachios.
-The sausage is usually a bit larger and thicker than other saucisson and has a deep, satisfying taste that pairs wonderfully with a variety of accompaniments.
+The sausage is usually a bit larger and thicker than other saucisson and has a deep, satisfying taste that pairs wonderfully with accompaniments.

 Duck Rillettes